kentlouisetonino/biodata/README.md

 <br />

 ### Development Guide
-> - Execute the app.
+> - If using unix/linux based machine, display the page through this..

 ```bash
 # Make the app script executable.